 Fall is a great time in the garden with kids!
 The weather is much more comfortable and there is just so much to harvest!
 Fall gardening with kids means cleaning up, harvesting and planning ahead!

 With kids, we talk about putting the garden to bed.
 Mulch needs to be added and weeds turned over while exhausted plantings are moved to the compost.
+This is a good time to teach about pests and blights that you observe and plan ahead to avoid them next season.
 I also like to top up the pathways with mulch and generally clean up the garden before the busy of the next Spring is suddenly upon us.

 Always add organic material to your soil so there is something for the worms and other diversity of life to munch away on over the winter!
 Adding leaves from the school-yard makes the soil drain better and adds valuable nutrients to the hard-working soil.
 Plus, your soil will be super moist and ready-to-plant come spring!

-And lastly, we are sure to collect and organize as many seeds as we can.
-We decorate paper coin envelopes and save seeds to sell at the spring fair, or donate to other school gardening friends.
-Seeds we have saved from cucumbers, zucchini, pumpkins and all the other garden bounty are properly stored and organized to save us money and time this Spring!
+And lastly, once we have collected and organized as many seeds as we can, we decorate paper coin envelopes and fill them with seeds to sell at the spring fair, or donate to other school gardening friends.
+Seeds we have saved from pollinating flowers, beans and peas, and all the other garden bounty are properly stored and organized to save us money and time this Spring!

 Want more ideas for gardening with kids?
 Read my post on Pumpkin Math here and come join me on Pinterest!